DataRaptor/drift-discord/client/README.md

 - Continue to factor out more components until
 - Factor out some of the more complex logic in the `socials-component`
 - Use tailwind css for styling.
 What we have works fine but if we want to add more to this webapp, we should put our styles in a css framework.
+- Add types to make this super safe.
+Type checks are turned off.
+- We have a very lose tsconfig.json, we'd want to fix eventually.